ShadabFaiz/serverless-plugins/README.md

 # serverless-plugins
-Contains list of custom serverless plugins
+This repository contains list of custom serverless plugins.
+Kindly look at thier README.md for more details.